nocci-sl/spacenews/README.md

 # spacenews
-just a bunch of newsfeeds containing news about space, astronomy and the universe
+just a bunch of newsfeeds containing news about space, astronomy and the universe!

+Feel free to add some more sites you like ;)